Home Page

 Sample Description

-CoLoRS will aggregate the data from nearly 2,000 long read genomes which come from different ongoing research projects and as such have differing characteristics such as read depth, disease focus, trio availability and ancestry.
-For example, the largest sources of genome data are Children’s Mercy Research Institute (CMRI) and a cohort from Dr. Shinichi Morishita from the University of Tokyo.
+CoLoRS aggregated data from nearly 1,400 long read genomes come from a diverse group of institutions with ongoing HiFi sequencing research projects, and as such have differing characteristics such as read depth, disease focus, trio availability and ancestry.
+For example, the largest source of genome data in this dataset is the Children’s Mercy Research Institute (CMRI, Children’s Mercy Kansas City, Kansas City, MO, USA).
 Each of these projects have different demographics.
 The CMRI’s cohort is from a rare disease study which utilizes a cohort (with parents when available), >25x depth and 85% European ancestry.
-The CMRI project is led by CoLoRS member Tomi Pastinen, MD, PhD, and the data is currently being ingested into AnVIL.
+The CMRI project is led by CoLoRS member Tomi Pastinen, MD, PhD.

-Other population control cohorts include genomes from HPRC (127 genomes @30-40x, from 1,000 genomes), HGSVC (37 genomes@30-40x).
-Other disease focused cohorts include genomes from the SolveRD study focused on the role of structural variants in rare disease (100 genomes @8-10x, European Ancestry) and the Hudson Alpha Institute (50 probands, 30 parents @20x, mix of European and African American ancestry).
+Other population control cohorts include genomes from HPRC (127 genomes @30-40x, from 1,000 genomes) and HGSVC (37 genomes @30-40x).
+Other disease-focused cohorts include genomes from the SolveRD study focused on the role of structural variants in rare disease (100 genomes @8-10x, European Ancestry) and the Hudson Alpha Institute (50 probands, 30 parents @20x, mix of European and African American ancestry).

 Pipeline optimization.
-We will develop optimized WDL-based workflows for variant calling, variant unification and genotyping.
-The workflow optimization will focus on open access datasets (HPRC, HGSVC) so that we can easily share results.
-To identify the best approach using a mix of known and trusted callers to address the heterogeneous data set.
+We develop optimized WDL-based workflows for variant calling, variant unification and genotyping.
+The workflow optimization focused on open access datasets (HPRC, HGSVC) so that we can easily share results to identify the best approach using a mix of known and trusted callers to address the heterogeneous data set.

 Long read alignment will use pbmm2 and/or minimap2; SV callers to be evaluated may include pbsv, Sniffles2, SVision, and PAV; Variant merging may include SURVIVOR and jasmine.
 We have plans to also benchmark short-read genotypers including PanGenie, Giraffe, and Paragraph, by comparing short-read genotypes to long-read discovery in samples with both short- and long-read sequencing.